The Problem

 🔬 Dependency Crisis

-Essential tools across every research domain—from EEGLAB in neuroscience to NumPy in data science—operate without guaranteed funding.
+Essential tools across every research domain—from EEGLAB in neuroscience to Jupyter in data science—operate without guaranteed funding.

 ⚠️ Critical Fragility